Skip to main content Skip to secondary navigation

 • Mobilized to protect life, prevent injury or protect property

-• Critical to control or stabilize life safety, building, data or networked systems
+• Critical to control or stabilize life safety, animal or human research subject safety, building, communication or network infrastructure, systems, applications, and services

 • Critical to ensure the continuation of the University’s research or teaching mission